CityCamp/citycamp.github.io/_pages/how-to-run-unconference-guide.md

 ### Before your event: planning phase 📋

-- **Define Your Focus**: Choose a theme that will attract engaged participants (civic engagement, education innovation, community development, local government reform)
+- **Define your focus**: Choose a theme that will attract engaged participants (civic engagement, education innovation, community development, local government reform)
-- **Secure Your Venue**: Find a location with flexible spaces and moveable furniture (see venue selection guide below)
+- **Secure your venue**: Find a location with flexible spaces and moveable furniture (see venue selection guide below)
-- **Build Your Community**: Spread the word through local networks, community organizations, and social media, clearly explaining the unconference format
+- **Build your community**: Spread the word through local networks, community organizations, and social media, clearly explaining the unconference format
-- **Establish Safety Guidelines**: Create and share a Code of Conduct that ensures all participants feel welcome and safe
+- **Establish safety guidelines**: Create and share a Code of Conduct that ensures all participants feel welcome and safe
-- **Gather Essential Supplies**: Stock up on sticky notes, markers, masking tape, flip chart paper, name tags, and basic refreshments
+- **Gather essential supplies**: Stock up on sticky notes, markers, masking tape, flip chart paper, name tags, and basic refreshments

 **Pro tip: Encourage pre-event connection by creating opportunities for potential attendees to connect on social media and start discussing potential session topics.
 This helps people arrive with ideas already formed and can spark creative collaboration before the event even begins.**

 ### During your event: facilitation 🎪

-- **Welcome and Orientation**: Explain the unconference format and review community guidelines with all participants
+- **Welcome and orientation**: Explain the unconference format and review community guidelines with all participants
-- **Collaborative Agenda Building**: Facilitate the process of topic suggestion and schedule creation
+- **Collaborative agenda building**: Facilitate the process of topic suggestion and schedule creation
-- **Maintain Open Atmosphere**: Keep the environment welcoming and encourage participation from quieter voices
+- **Maintain open atmosphere**: Keep the environment welcoming and encourage participation from quieter voices
-- **Support Session Leaders**: Help discussions get started and provide gentle guidance when needed
+- **Support session leaders**: Help discussions get started and provide gentle guidance when needed
-- **Document the Experience**: Take photos (with permission) and notes to share with the community afterward
+- **Document the experience**: Take photos (with permission) and notes to share with the community afterward

 **Key facilitation insight: Help newcomers feel comfortable by pairing them with experienced participants or organizers.
 Remember that everyone was new at some point, and reducing first-time anxiety leads to better participation.**

 ### After your event: follow-up 🌈

-- **Express Gratitude**: Thank participants, venue hosts, and any sponsors or supporters
+- **Express gratitude**: Thank participants, venue hosts, and any sponsors or supporters
-- **Share Resources**: Distribute session notes, contact information, and relevant links from discussions
+- **Share resources**: Distribute session notes, contact information, and relevant links from discussions
-- **Gather Feedback**: Ask participants what worked well and what could be improved for future events
+- **Gather feedback**: Ask participants what worked well and what could be improved for future events
-- **Maintain Momentum**: Keep your community connected through follow-up meetings, online groups, or collaborative projects
+- **Maintain momentum**: Keep your community connected through follow-up meetings, online groups, or collaborative projects

 ## Maximizing participant engagement and experience 🚀